-The purpose of the research is to collect detailed information about the health and state of the reefs.
-The team of scientists will identify and record population information on coral, reef fishes, algae, and invertebrates.
-They will also identify any threats to the health of the coral reef ecosystem, and make note of any coral diseases they see, or damage done by the voracious coral predator, the crown-of-thorns starfish.
+The purpose of this research mission was to collect detailed information about the reef communities found in this remote location.
+The team of scientists identified and recorded population information on coral, reef fishes, algae, and invertebrates.
+They also identified any threats to the coral reef ecosystem, making note of any coral diseases they saw, or damage done by the voracious coral predator, the crown-of-thorns starfish.

-Because of its remote location, BIOT is the perfect place to study global issues that threaten the long-term health of coral reefs.
+Because of its remote location, BIOT is the perfect place to study global issues that threaten the long-term survival of coral reefs.
 A major component of our research is to determine the resilience of coral reef communities to climate change and ocean acidification.
-Scientists on the Global Reef Expedition will monitor ocean chemistry, and evaluate any impacts ocean acidification may have on the corals of BIOT.
-They will also examine the diversity and efficiency of symbiotic algae that live within corals to determine if some species of coral, or their symbiotic communities, are better able to cope with rising ocean temperatures.
-Scientists from the Woods Hole Oceanographic Institute will be looking at the variation of ocean temperature over the past few centuries by studying some of the oldest and largest corals on the reef.
+Scientists on the Global Reef Expedition monitored ocean chemistry and looked for impacts ocean acidification may have had on the corals of BIOT.
+They also examined the diversity and efficiency of symbiotic algae that live within corals to determine if some species of coral, or their symbiotic communities, are better able to cope with rising ocean temperatures.
+Scientists from the Woods Hole Oceanographic Institute looked at the variation of ocean temperature over the past few centuries by studying some of the oldest and largest corals on the reef.

-Another component of the mission is to use satellite imagery and on-site groundtruthing to create extremely high-resolution habitat and bathymetric maps of our study sites.
-Combined with photos and video footage, these maps will be some of the most detailed coral reef maps available, and will be added to our Global Coral Reef Atlas for anyone to see and use.
+Another component of the mission was to use satellite imagery and on-site ground-truthing to create extremely high-resolution habitat and bathymetric maps of our study sites.
+Combined with photos and video footage, these maps will be some of the most detailed coral reef maps available and will be added to our online World Reef Map for anyone to see and use.

-Once the team has completed the research, they will analyze the data and create a detailed scientific report.
-The report will be available to government agencies, conservation organizations, and anyone interested in the health of coral reefs in the British Indian Ocean.
+A preliminarily report of our research activities can be found in our BIOT Field Report.
+We are currently working on analyzing the data and completing a detailed scientific report.
+This report will be available to government agencies, conservation organizations, and anyone interested in the health of coral reefs in the British Indian Ocean.
 This information can directly help with ongoing management and conservation of BIOT’s coral reefs.